Duality for Fitting's Multi-valued Modal logic via bitopology and biVietoris coalgebra: Introduction

-Algebraic axiomatization of a modified version of Fitting’s Heyting-valued modal logic has already been addressed in \cite{maruyama2009algebraic}.
-Maruyama \cite{maruyama2011dualities} proposed J{\'o}nsson-Tarski topological duality (see \cite{blackburn2001modal,hansoul1983duality,jonsson1951boolean}) for $\mathcal{L}$-$\mathcal{ML}$-algebras (algebras of Fitting’s Heyting-valued modal logic).
-J{\'o}nsson-Tarski duality for $\mathcal{L}$-$\mathcal{ML}$-algebras is essentially a $\mathcal{L}$-valued version of J{\'o}nsson-Tarski duality for modal algebras.\\ We aim to construct a bitopological duality for algebras of Fitting’s Heyting- valued modal logic by setting up a notion of $PRBS_{\mathcal{L}}$ as a category of $\mathcal{L}$-valued pairwise Boolean spaces with a binary relation.
-As a result, natural duality theory for modal algebras is extended in the context of bitopological languages.
-The main results are bitopological and coalgebraic dualities for $\mathcal{L}$-$\mathcal{ML}$-algebras, where $\mathcal{L}$ is a semi-primal algebra having a bounded lattice reduct.
-Our general theory extends both the J{\'o}nsson-Tarski duality and the Abramsky-Kupke-Kurz-Venema coalgebraic duality \cite{abramsky2011cook,kupke2004stone} in the setting of bitopological language.
-Furthermore, it introduces a novel coalgebraic duality for $\mathcal{L}$-$\mathcal{ML}$-algebras.\\ An exemplary story in coalgebraic logic can be found in \cite{kurz2006coalgebras}.
+An exemplary story in coalgebraic logic can be found in \cite{kurz2006coalgebras}.
 The Stone duality \cite{stone1938representation} between Boolean algebras and sets represents the syntax and semantics of a propositional logic.
 The algebras and coalgebras of the endofunctors define the syntax and semantics of the modal propositional logic.
 As an illustration, the modal logic $K$ and Kripke semantics derive from the Stone duality by taking an endofunctor on sets.
 So, in acceptable circumstances, we can achieve duality between the relevant algebras and coalgebras.
 In addition to demonstrating the fact that the widely recognised Stone duality could be articulated in coalgebraic terms, Abramsky \cite{abramsky2011cook} discovered a coalgebraic approach to the J{\'o}nsson-Tarski duality for modal algebras (for more information, see also \cite{kupke2004stone}).
 It is specifically noted that the category of Boolean spaces is isomorphic to the category of descriptive general Kripke frames.
 Esakia \cite{esakia1974topological} also noticed this connection.
-Coalgebras for the Vietoris functor on the category of Boolean spaces , also known as Stone spaces, can thus be used to represent semantics for modal logic.
+Coalgebras for the Vietoris functor on the category of Boolean spaces, also known as Stone spaces, can thus be used to represent semantics for modal logic.
 In \cite{palmigiano2004coalgebraic}, the author showed that coalgebras of a Vietoris functor on the category of Priestley spaces, i.e., compact, totally ordered disconnected spaces, provide sound and complete semantics for positive modal logic.
 The author in \cite{lauridsen2015bitopological} subsequently developed a Vietoris functor on the category of pairwise Stone spaces, whereby coalgebras for that defined functor yield sound and complete semantics for the positive modal logic.\\